…And Fighting for Jobs in NV Rather than D.C.

 - Dean Heller’s bill implemented a recommendation from the bi-partisan Simpson Bowles Commission to extend the federal pay freeze, which applies to both federal employees and Members of Congress.

 - Rather than trying to force anyone of their jobs, this legislation simply reduces the federal government by limiting the numbers of hire to replace a federal worker once they leave.
-When three federal employees leave, they are only replaced by a single employee until their workforce is 10 percent smaller.
+When three federal employees leave, they are only replaced by a single employee until their work

 Democrats Push for Jobs in Washington DC While Nearly 164,000 Nevadans are Unemployed: